cloudmesh/cloudmesh-cmd5-kubernetes/README.rst

 Report of the Kubernetes Project
 ================================
-The entire benchmark analysis and the detailed workings of this project can be found in [here](https://github.com/cloudmesh/sp17-i524/blob/master/project/S17-IR-P007/report/report.pdf)
+The entire benchmark analysis and the detailed workings of this project can be found For checking the front end application for the catalog, click [here](https://github.com/p632-sp-2017/microservice-catalog-frontend) in [here](https://github.com/cloudmesh/sp17-i524/blob/master/project/S17-IR-P007/report/report.pdf)